-Without a doubt, whether on the blog here, or on Instagram my #1 most asked question is what travel photography gear do you use?
+Without a doubt, whether on the blog here or on Instagram one of the questions I’m asked the most is what travel photography gear do you use?
 People are always asking what Camera I shoot with, what lenses, what I edit with.
 Well, here it all is!

-So here it is guys: the Travel Photography Gear behind this blog, behind my Instagram feed.
+The Travel Photography Gear behind this blog & my Instagram feed

-I have to admit, I still feel like this is waaaaaaay too much camera for me.
-I was perfectly happy with my Canon 600D.
-But as a gift, Grant bought me the Canon 5DS-R. And I’ll admit I’m totally and completely in love with this camera.
-It is a full frame camera and it comes with a hefty price tag of $3,899 USD.
+I have to admit, I felt like this was too much camera for me when I first got it.
+But fast forward a few years and I’ll admit I’m still totally and completely in love with this camera (minus Canon’s customer service).
+It is a full-frame camera and it comes with a hefty price tag of $3,600 USD.
 Yikes.
 I can’t believe I now own a camera that costs nearly as much as my first car did.

-I still lug this body around with me.
-In the unfortunate event of needing a back up, I like to have it with me.
-It’s a good camera, its been through the abuse of me learning how to use it, how to shoot in manual, how to shoot the night sky.
+I still lug this old body around with me.
+In the unfortunate event of needing a backup, I like to have it with me.
+It is a good camera, having been through the abuse of me learning how to use it, how to shoot in manual, how to shoot the night sky.
 This is a great camera to get your photography footing on.
 It’s a crop sensor camera, so I also will use it to give me that extra zoom with my telephoto lens on occasion.

 Not truly a lens, more of a lens accessory.
 This bad boy doubles the zoom on lenses you use this in conjunction with.
 My 70-200mm turns into a 140-400mm using the 2x teleconverter.

 It does come with some downsides- Autofocus can be spotty with it, photos do turn out darker than they should so to compensate knock your f/ down a couple stops, and fully zoomed in you do lose some sharpness.
 The win- it’s a whole hell of a lot cheaper than purchasing a lens with zoom capabilities to 400+mm.
-If I shout wildlife professionally I might be swayed to upgrade, but for the less than $200 USD I spent on this, it does the job.
+If I shot wildlife professionally on a regular basis I might be swayed to upgrade, but for the less than $200 USD I spent on this, it does the job.